shubhamkriitr/3d-vision/README.md

   - `visn/main.py` is the entry point for running the pipeline
 ### Directory Structure

+(TODO)
 ---
 ## Building Poselib Python Library

 We have added a 3-point estimator class to the existing PoseLib library, which is essentially a class that combines already implemented 3-point solver, RANSAC and bundle adjustment.
 The final wheel file will be generated once you execute the following steps.
-(However we have also attached the final wheel file `TODO:whl file path` so you can quickstart by skipping the following build steps)
+(However we have also attached the final wheel file located at `artifacts/poselib-2.0.0-cp39-cp39-linux_x86_64.whl` so you can quickstart by skipping the following build steps)

 > Steps to build